 Anaesthetists are specialist doctors.
-Anaesthesia Associates are not doctors, but work under the overall supervision of a consultant anaesthetist.
+Anaesthesia Associates are not doctors, and work under the overall supervision of a consultant anaesthetist.

-It is important to highlight however, that whilst not a doctor, an AA is highly trained in the field of anaesthesia and is expected to deliver the same standard of care as that which would be expected from an Anaesthetist.
-Completion of the PA(A) Postgraduate Diploma and competency assessments, adherence to local policies and the overall supervision of the relevant Consultant Anaesthetist ensure that AAs practise to this high standard.
+It is important to highlight however, that whilst not a doctor, an AA is expected to deliver the same standard of care as that which would be expected from an Anaesthetist.
+Successful completion of one of the UK recognised Postgraduate Diploma/MSc and competency assessments, adherence to local policies and governance and the overall supervision of the relevant Consultant Anaesthetist ensure that AAs practise to this high standard.

 AAs may come from a nursing, operating department practitioner or science graduate background.

-There is no evidence that junior doctor training is adversely impacted by AAs in the workforce.
-Since the roles introduction over a decade ago data to show that AAs may enhance the working lives of all members of the perioperative team which they join, whilst improving efficiency and maintaining high standards of patient safety is steadily accumulating.
-(4,5)
+Currently there is no evidence that AA’s negatively impact Anaesthetists in training (AiT) however it is acknowledged that further research is needed in this area.
+Since the roles introduction over a decade ago, data show that AAs may enhance the working arrangement of members of the perioperative team which they join, whilst improving efficiency and maintaining high standards of patient safety is steadily accumulating.
+(4,5,6)